-• How different types of materials (books, videos, web content, etc.) can be used for teaching;
+- Use different types of materials (books, videos, web content, etc.) for teaching.

 Copyright is a type of intellectual property that protects a creator's legal right to produce, reproduce, publish, or perform an original literary, artistic, dramatic, or musical work.